Home / Helpful Guides / Rental Income Tax Rules

 Rental property taxation is one of those areas where the annual return is just one piece of the puzzle.
 Your CPA should be tracking your suspended passive losses (so they’re used correctly when you sell), your adjusted basis in the property (purchase price plus improvements minus accumulated depreciation), and your progress toward REPS qualification if that’s relevant.

 If you’re thinking about buying rental property, run the numbers with your CPA before you close.
 The tax benefits depend heavily on your income level, filing status, and how much time you spend managing the property.
-A rental that looks profitable before taxes can look very different once you factor in the passive loss limits, NIIT, and eventual recapture.
+A rental that looks profitable before taxes can look very different once you factor in the passive loss limits and eventual recapture.
 Some investors also explore opportunity zone investing as an alternative approach to tax-advantaged real estate.

 For help with your rental property returns, our team works with landlords across New York and beyond.
 Whether it’s your first rental or your tenth, the tax structure matters more than most people realize.